Is your company aligned with the new purchase model?

 Engagement is what attracts the consumer 4.0.
 Effective review management allows you to identify points of dissatisfaction in advance that can be used to exceed your client’s expectations.

 The same can be done with “love points” ー that moment when a client leaves an annotated evaluation of how his establishment has left him satisfied.
 Interacting with this type of review, while it is still “fresh” is a great chance to win over that customer even more.
-When answering the review, that customer will feel appreciated and valued by the company.
+When answering the review, customers will feel appreciated and valued by the company.
 You have certainly earned a special place in the heart of this customer.

 Consumer 4.0 is essentially defined by the power of their voice online.
 Your company should find some way to help that voice resonate in favor of your brand.
-That means you need to find a way to be an active part in the dialogue with your customers and your target audience.
+That means you need to find a way to be an active part of the dialogue with your customers and your target audience.

 In other words, show that your company is listening to your customers by creating a conversation with your client underneath their reviews.